Gulilil/IF2211_Tubes2_bingung/README.md

 ## **Folders and Files Description**
     .
     ├─ .vs
-    ├─ bin                              # Contains compiled program
+    ├─ assets                           # Contains screenshots to be displayed in readme ├─ bin                              # Contains compiled program
     ├─ doc                              # Contains complete documentation file of the program ├─ obj                              # Appear locally if you have tried to compile the program